 CALS Summer Graduate Fellowship

 CALS is pleased to announce its annual summer graduate fellow competition.
-The CALS summer graduate fellow will receive a $4000 summer stipend and a $1000 research budget for travel and research-related expenses, enabling the fellow to devote the summer session to working on his/her dissertation.
+The CALS summer graduate fellow will receive a stipend equivalent to a summer teaching release and a $1000 research budget for travel and research-related expenses, enabling the fellow to devote the summer session to working on his/her dissertation.

-2) students who have previously won an Institute for Arts and Humanities graduate student summer residency fellowship, an IAH dissertation semester release fellowship, a Center for Early Modern Studies Junior Scholar fellowship, or a CALS dissertation support award are not eligible to apply; however, this summer fellowship does not affect a student’s eligibility for the standard dissertation semester fellowship in the Liberal Arts;
+- students who have previously won a Humanities Institute semester-long or summer residency or a Center for Early Modern Studies Junior Scholar fellowship are eligible to apply; moreover, the summer fellowship does not affect a student’s eligibility for the standard dissertation semester fellowship in the Liberal Arts; finally, receiving a CALS Summer Graduate Fellowship does not preclude a student from applying for a CALS Dissertation Support Award or vice-versa–accepting one award will not render an applicant ineligible for the other at any time.

 How to Apply